arcapix/pixstor-search-plugins/supported/allblack/README.md

 ## Using This Plugin

-This plugin will only return image which are mathmatically comprised of entirely black pixels whereby the RGB value=0.
+This plugin will only return image which are mathematically comprised of entirely black pixels whereby the RGB value=0.
 Images which are perceptually black, but which contain one or more pixels which have an RGB value != 0 will not be returned.

 Care should be taken to not process extremely large images as the plugin loads the entire image into memory to perform the validation.